microsoft/Learning-ARM/ARM06/README.md

-# ARM06 - Template output
+# 6 - Demystifying ARM Templates: Template Output

 In the Outputs section of your template, you can specify values that will be returned after a successful deployment.
 You can use those outputs in your templates to return properties from the resources you are deploying.
 For example, it might be helpful to get the endpoints for a newly deployed storage account, or the public IP address or a newly deployed resource.